The Candidate (Lost): 2004 (flash-sideways timeline)

 After being successfully operated on by Jack Shephard (Matthew Fox), John Locke (Terry O'Quinn) awakens at the hospital.
-Jack tells Locke that he may be a candidate for a new surgical treatment to repair his pre-existing paralysis and asks Locke how he wound up in his paraplegic state.
+Jack says that Locke may be a candidate for a new surgical treatment to repair his pre-existing paralysis and asks how he wound up in his paraplegic state.
 However, Locke declines the offer.
 In order to find out more about Locke's paralysis, Jack visits dentist Dr. Bernard Nadler (Sam Anderson) and asks for the dental records from an emergency oral surgery performed on Locke about three years previously.
-Bernard refuses to breach confidentiality, but tells him that a man named Anthony Cooper (Kevin Tighe) was brought in along with Locke three years ago.
-Jack goes to a nursing home and visits Anthony Cooper, who is Locke's father in a vegetative state.
+Bernard refuses to breach confidentiality, but says that someone named Anthony Cooper (Kevin Tighe) was brought in along with Locke that day.
+At a nursing home, Jack visits Cooper, who is Locke's father in a vegetative state.

 Claire Littleton (Emilie de Ravin) arrives at the hospital to see Jack.
-She shows Jack a music box that their father (John Terry) said he especially wanted her to have.
-Jack then invites Claire to come and stay at his house, stating to Claire that they are not strangers, but rather family.
-As Locke is preparing to leave the hospital, Jack approaches him and tells him that he went to see Locke's father so that he could find out why he doesn't want the surgery.
-Locke reveals to Jack that the accident that made him paralyzed was a plane crash; he had just qualified for his pilot's license and his father was his first passenger.
-Jack tells Locke his father is "gone" and that punishing himself won't bring him back.
-Locke still refuses Jack's offer and leaves.
+She shows him a music box that their father especially wanted her to have.
+Jack then invites Claire to stay at his house, as they are not strangers, but rather family.

+As Locke prepares to leave the hospital, Jack tells him that he went to see Cooper to find out why he does not want the surgery.
+Locke reveals that the accident that made him paralyzed was a plane crash; he had just qualified for his pilot's license and Cooper was his first passenger.
+Jack tells Locke Cooper is "gone" and that punishing himself will not bring him back.
+Still refusing Jack's offer, Locke leaves.